What is vitamin D deficiency?

 Vitamin D is in many multivitamins.
-There are also vitamin D supplements, both in pills and a liquid for babies.
+There are also vitamin D supplements, both in pills and in a liquid for babies.

 If you have vitamin D deficiency, the treatment is with supplements.
-Check with your health care provider about how much you need to take, how often you need to take it, and how long you need to take it.
+Check with your provider about how much you need to take, how often you need to take it, and how long you need to take it.

 Can too much vitamin D be harmful?

-Getting too much vitamin D (known as vitamin D toxicity) can be harmful.
-Signs of toxicity include nausea, vomiting, poor appetite, constipation, weakness, and weight loss.
-Excess vitamin D can also damage the kidneys.
-Too much vitamin D also raises the level of calcium in your blood.
-High levels of blood calcium (hypercalcemia) can cause confusion, disorientation, and problems with heart rhythm.
+Very high levels of vitamin D can damage the kidneys.
+It also raises the level of calcium in your blood.
+High levels of blood calcium (hypercalcemia) can cause confusion, kidney failure, and irregular heartbeat (arrhythmia).

 Most cases of vitamin D toxicity happen when someone overuses vitamin D supplements.
-Excessive sun exposure doesn't cause vitamin D poisoning because the body limits the amount of this vitamin it produces.
+You cannot get too much vitamin D from sun exposure because the skin limits the amount of vitamin D it makes.

 - 25-hydroxy vitamin D test (Medical Encyclopedia) Also in Spanish